OPS09-BP01 Measure operations goals and KPIs with metrics

 Implementation guidance

-Schedule time with business leaders and stakeholders to determine the overall goals of the service.
+Schedule time with business leaders and stakeholders to determine what the overall goals of the service will be.
 Determine what the tasks of various operations teams should be and what challenges they could be approached with.
 Using these, brainstorm key performance indicators (KPIs) that might reflect these operations goals.
-These might be customer satisfaction, time from feature conception to deployment, average issue resolution time, and others.
+These might be customer satisfaction, time from feature conception to deployment, average issue resolution time, or cost efficiencies.

 Working from KPIs, identify the metrics and sources of data that might reflect these goals best.
 Customer satisfaction may be an combination of various metrics such as call wait or response times, satisfaction scores, and types of issues raised.
 Deployment times may be the sum of time needed for testing and deployment, plus any post-deployment fixes that needed to be added.
 Statistics showing the time spent on different types of issues (or the counts of those issues) can provide a window into where targeted effort is needed.